lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 - clone the repo in your remote scripts directory
 - create a .env.json file by duplicating the .env.example.json and fill it
-- Try using a controller with configurable note, CC and midi channels or modify the mappings in ./components/actionGroups.
+- Try using a configurable midi controller to match the mappings in ./components/actionGroups.
 The bulk of the script uses the midi channel 15 and notes / CCs from 1 to 16.
-- Open up ableton

 ### Installation with backend (longer)

-- Setup 2 loopback midi ports with loopMidi (in windows) named: P0_IN and P0_OUT (for script <-> backend communication)
-- clone and install the [backend](https://github.com/lebrunthibault/Protocol-0-backend)
+- clone and follow the README install section of the [backend](https://github.com/lebrunthibault/Protocol-0-backend).

 ## Development